 - Information on other real estate if you have multiple properties

-- Loan statements from the past 60 days – Auto loans, credit cards, personal loans, student loans
+- Loan statements from the past 60 days – auto loans, credit cards, personal loans, student loans and others

-- Credit reports and scores retrieved by the lender lender with your authorization
+- Credit reports and scores, retrieved by the lender with your authorization

 - Driver’s license, Social Security card or other form of ID